About the Citation Classics

 Citation Classics is a new content series developed by the UF/IFAS Research Dean's office to highlight faculty-authored publications that have made substantial impacts in the scientific community and the world.
-The benchmark for publications included in this series are papers published in peer-reviewed journals that have more than 1,000 citations.
-This page will be updated throughout the next several months with additional papers that have achieved this incredible caliber.
+This page will be updated throughout the next several months with additional, highly cited papers.

 The late Karl E Havens published more than 150 peer-reviewed journal articles throughout his 35-year career in aquatic research.
 His research specialty was the response of aquatic ecosystems to natural and human-caused stressors, including hurricanes, drought, climate change, eutrophication, invasive species and toxic materials.